jkearisman/http_client_server/README.md

 18-9-2014

+To Build Client:
+	cd client && make

-To Build client and server:
+To Build Server:
-	make
+	cd server && make

-This creates two executables "client" and "server" it the same directory as the makefile
+executables are created in the same directory as makefiles

 ### Server ###
 To run server:
 server PORT

 	Server will start up on the given port number, or fail if it cannot bind with that port.
-	Unless you are running with elevated priveliges, all ports under 1024 should be off limits Recommended port is 8080, the backup http port, although the server can theoretically run anything up to the maximum port number of 65536
+	Unless you are running with elevated privileges, all ports under 1024 should be off limits Recommended port is 8080 for basic users, the backup http port, although the server can theoretically run anything up to the maximum port number of 65536

 	In the server.c file, there is a constant WEBROOT.
 This is the root of your web server.